adodge/ComfyLib/README.md

 The interface layer will be consistent within a major version of the library, so that's what you should rely on.

+# Design goals

+0. The implementation from ComfyUI should be changed as little as possible, and in very predictable ways if so.
+(Changing import paths, for example.)
+This is to make it easier to merge in changes from upstream, so the library can keep apace with the work being done on the ComfyUI project.
+1. The API should expose the same breadth of functionality available by using the node editor in ComfyUI.
+So, at the very least, we're probably targeting one function/method per node.
+2. Opaque types should be preferred.
+Rather than pass tensors around, we're going to wrap them in objects that hide the implementation.
+This gives us maximum flexibility to keep the API the same in case ComfyUI change things drastically.
+3. Explicit rather than implicit behavior.
+ComfyUI does a lot of clever things to provide a good user experience, like automatically rounding down sizes, or managing VRAM.
+As much as possible, we're going to try to make these explicit options for the library-user.
+4. The API should be should be typed as strictly as possible.
+Enums should be used instead of strings, when applicable, etc.
+5. The interface layer should have unit tests

 # Installation

 For now you can install from github: